 Day of the Dead and Pop Culture

-Día de Los Muertos was traditionally a more intimate family occasion when the living visit the spirits of dead loved ones.
+Día de Los Muertos was traditionally a more intimate family occasion to spend with dead loved ones.
 There are graveyard vigils and altars decorated with pictures, flowers, and food and drink offerings.
 In recent years, however, Day of the Dead has moved out of graveyards and private homes and into pop culture with celebratory parties and parades.
-Mexico-style Day of the Dead celebrations become more popular each year.
+Look for a celebration near you to learn more about this unique holiday.